-We have conducted on-the-ground investigations and testimonies across the towns of Borodyanka, Bucha, Andriivka, Zdvyzhivka and Vorzel.
+We have conducted on-the-ground investigations and gathered testimonies across the towns of Borodyanka, Bucha, Andriivka, Zdvyzhivka and Vorzel.
 We documented unlawful air strikes and extrajudicial executions.
 In Kharkiv we documented war crimes by Russian forces against civilians.
-Ordinary people were shelled by banned weapons in hospitals, at playgrounds and queuing for humanitarian aid.
+Everyday people were shelled by banned weapons in hospitals, at playgrounds and queuing for humanitarian aid.

 Agnès Callamard, Secretary-General of Amnesty International, said: “It is vital that all those responsible, including up the chain of command, are brought to justice.”